CrestfallenLARP/cfldangerden/content/en/gnoll/modules/inshock_and_awe.md

 description: Sunday morning dawns bright and bloody.
 Anyone who survived the night before is welcome into the gathering hall.

 synopsis: Jacob and Ehrendil come to the hall to talk.
 Ehrendil brings flowers.
 The villagers who survived the night come in to thank everyone and talk.
-This is an optional mod for NPC entertainment.
-Jacob is distraught and  repentant about the
+Jacob is distraught and  repentant about the outcome of the day.
+He blames himself for the deaths of Howard and Azuk.
+Howard's death hits him particularly hard, because Howard had warned him of this possible outcome if Jacob didn't stop underestimating the gnolls.
+Ehrendil is quiet and withdrawn.
+She jumps when spoken to, and stares off into the distance quite a bit.

 outcomes: Jacob, Ehrendil, and villagers talk to the adventurers